tikv/website/content/docs/5.1/deploy/operate/upgrade.md

     tiup cluster audit
     ```

     Find the failed upgrade operation record and keep the ID of this operation record.
-The ID is the `<audit-id>` value in the next step.

-2. Execute the `tiup cluster replay <audit-id>` command to retry the corresponding operation:
+2. Execute the `tiup cluster replay <audit-id>` command to retry the corresponding operation.
+The `<audit-id>` value is the ID obtained in the previous step.:

     ```bash
     tiup cluster replay <audit-id>